 International Baccalaureate (IB)

-St John’s Anglican College is an authorised International Baccalaureate (IB) World School to offer the Primary Years Programme (PYP) at the primary campus and a candidate school for the International Baccalaureate (IB) Middle Years Programme (MYP), offered at our secondary campus.
+St John’s Anglican College is an authorised International Baccalaureate (IB) World School to offer the Primary Years Programme (PYP) at the Junior School.

-IB World Schools share a common philosophy—a commitment to improve the teaching and learning of a diverse and inclusive community of students by delivering challenging, high quality programmes of international education that share a powerful vision outlined in the following IB Mission Statement: The International Baccalaureate aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.
+IB World Schools share a common philosophy—a commitment to improving the teaching and learning of a diverse and inclusive community of students by delivering challenging, high-quality programmes of international education that share a powerful vision outlined in the following IB Mission Statement: The International Baccalaureate aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.

 Central to all IB programmes is the IB Learner Profile which is the IB mission statement translated into a set of learning outcomes for the 21st century.
 St John’s mission, to inspire lifelong by living faith with the courage to lead self and serve others, aligns perfectly with that of the IB, ensuring a synergistic approach to our student’s learning.